Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 Whether you’re after a pedal that can provide all the distortion you need, or one that works best when paired with your amp’s distortion, there’s a wide range of overdrive stompboxes available to you.

 The Ibanez TS808 is a legendary pedal that has been around since the ’70s.
-It is one of the most popular pedals in rock music for a good reason.
+It is one of the most popular pedals in rock music, and for good reason.

 With an extremely simple design and just three controls (overdrive, tone, and level) you can go from a warm & beautiful crunch to an all-out death metal shredding tone real quick.